If you cannot find the answer you are looking for on this site or in the questions below, please email email@example.com with your query.

 When will the RVSA start?

-The RVSA will commence in full on 1 July 2021 remembering also that when the RVSA commences, there will be a 12-month transitional period during which some MVSA approvals will continue to be in force (including light trailers).
+The RVSA will commence in full on 1 July 2021 remembering also that when the RVSA commences, there will be a 12-month transitional period during which some MVSA approvals will continue to be in force including Low ATM Trailers (light trailers).
 More information on the timeline head to the Timeline section of this site.

 How much will the RVSA cost me?